zkpservices/zkpservices/site/docs/zkp.edited.md

 ## **Introduction**

-In a data-driven world, zkp.services provides a straightforward solution to manage information with precision and trust.
+In a data-driven world, zkp.services is providing a straightforward solution to manage information with precision and trust.
 Powered by the Ethereum Virtual Machine (EVM) and fine-tuned for all Solidity-compatible chains, we’re changing the playbook on data management.

 We believe in clarity, not complexity.